Bristow Run ES Panther Press

 If your child becomes sick at school with any Covid-19 and/or influenza-like symptoms that cannot be attributed to another known diagnosis, you will be called and asked to take your child home.
-Your child will need to be evaluated by a physician and cleared for return to school.
-Based on your child’s symptoms, if the physician feels a Covid test is warranted, I will need a copy of the test results for your child’s attendance record.

 Parents are asked to evaluate their students for symptoms of illness each day before sending them to school.
 If your child has any of the following symptoms, please do not send them to school: fever greater than or equal to 100.4, cough, difficulty breathing, loss of sense of taste or smell, sore throat, nasal congestion/nasal discharge, nausea, vomiting, diarrhea, muscle aches, fatigue, chills, or headache.

+It is important for me to know if a student is a close contact or has tested positive, even if they are virtual learners.
 Please call or email me with questions or to provide medical updates regarding your child.

 Beth Antonucci, RN

 See below to access the daily home screening questionnaire for PWCS students: